alexandru-elisei/moodle-tool_downloaddata/README.md

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of the MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 #### UPB specific functionality
-In locallib.php (lines 342 to 348) it is possible to specify which template course to use based on the startdate of the course (you still need to use the "useoverwrites" cli flag to enable this functionality).
-Comment out the lines if you want to disable using specific course templates based on startdate.
+On branch 'upb' in locallib.php (lines 342 to 348) it is possible to specify which template course to use based on the startdate of the course (you still need to set the "useoverwrites" flag to enable this functionality).